a0s21en5/Angular-Bootcamp/README.md

 >* -g indicates global.
 >* @latest is specifies to install the latest verion of angular CLI.

-# check Version of Angular version
+# Check Version of Angular version
 ```ng --version```

 # Use command to see all the CLI commands